GonikDaniel/measmerize_test/README.md

 1. Your solution (that takes in the provided input and creates the expected output).
 2. Instructions to run the code.
 3. Comments throughout the code that highlights your thinking process.
+4. All this code should be in GitHub.

 Your solution will be tested against varying valid inputs.